-Rare exceptions to this rule include the GameStop Short Squeeze of 2021 and the rise of bitcoin, which has been driven to a large extent by individual investors such as yourself.
+Rare exceptions to this rule include the GameStop Short Squeeze of 2021 and the rise of Bitcoin, both of which have been driven to a large extent by individual investors such as yourself.

 Let’s look at some examples of institutional investors to better illustrate what they are and why they matter so much.

 Exchange-Traded Funds (ETFs)

 An ETF is actually a financial product, rather than a type of investor.
 However, it is a product that tracks the price of various securities and commodities such as stocks and bonds and is typically managed by different types of institutional investors.

 When looking at financial institutional investors, index funds will come up a lot.
 Warren Buffett is one of the best-known proponents of index funds, which he describes as the “safest haven” for institutional and retail investors alike.
 They are managed funds that track the performance of stock indices, such as the NASDAQ or the S&P500.
 Their value grows as the stock market grows, meaning that, although returns are modest, they nearly always appreciate over time.

 Mutual funds can be described as retail institutional investors, as they are investment programs that are funded entirely by shareholders.
 These funds are typically international institutional investors which trade in highly diversified holdings and are managed by a team of qualified professionals.